 The bed cage holds (4) ProComp 100-watt lights and a 55-watt rear facing work light.
 The bed cage also houses a large plastic bed box, dual battery boxes, and a tire carrier.
 The plastic bed box houses a fuse block and relays for the lights.

-The front bumper holds (2) Pro Comp 100 Watt lights and was originally equipped with a Mile Marker E12000 winch.
-However….a spotter let the cable spool up to much on end of the the drum and it broke the supports.
+The front bumper holds (2) Pro Comp 100-Watt lights and was originally equipped with a Mile Marker E12000 winch.
+However, a spotter let the cable spool up too much on end of the drum and it broke the supports.
 The winch was replaced with a Warn XD900i.

 1-3/4″ DOM front bumper with 1/4″ steel plate.

 1-1/2″ DOM bed cage with mounts for spare tire, battery boxes and bed box.